online6731/n8n-store/simple-memory.md

 You can select 1, 2, 3, 4, or type your own course of action.
 1. Head immediately to the Catalyst zone to meet Mr. Vance.
+**(Narrator Persona)**
+With your notes fresh in your mind, you stand and make your way directly towards the Catalyst zone.
+The office is fully alive now, with hushed conversations and the rhythmic tapping of keyboards.
+As you approach the collaborative area, you spot Mr. Vance already there, just as he was yesterday morning.
+He's standing by a large whiteboard, seemingly reviewing something on it, and glances up as you approach.

+It's **9:30 AM** on the dot.

+"Alex, good morning," Mr. Vance says, his tone cordial and professional.
+"Perfect timing.
+Let's find a spot."
+He gestures towards an available two-person pod nearby, equipped with a small table and a shared screen.
+"Ready to discuss your findings from the market and competitor data?"

+He settles into one side of the pod, his posture attentive.
+"Walk me through what you found.
+What are the key trends you identified, and who are Evergreen's primary competitors from our perspective?"

+What do you say to Mr. Vance, and how do you present your findings?

+1. Begin by listing the key market trends you identified, providing a brief explanation for each.
+2. Start by outlining the primary competitors and Innovate Solutions' competitive advantage.
+3. Ask Mr. Vance if he has any specific questions he'd like you to address first.
+4. Express confidence in your findings and ask if he'd like you to pull them up on the shared screen.

+You can select 1, 2, 3, 4, or type your own course of action.